Show device location

 The location symbol position can be adjusted.
-A value of 0 implies the location symbol should be positioned at the bottom edge of the map, and 1 implies the top edge.
+A value of 0 positions the location symbol at the bottom edge of the map, and 1 at the top edge.
 A value between 0 and 1 positions the symbol somewhere between the bottom and top edges.

 If a user pans the map in this mode, the mode automatically changes to Off.

 The SDK provides default images that are used for the location symbol.
-These images are included as resources in the arcgis-android-api.jar.
+These images are included in ArcGIS.bundle.